 The Graduate Certificate in Global Cinema Studies is a nine-hour disciplinary concentration.
 It is open to students in all UH graduate and professional degree programs.
-It is also open to post baccalaureate students seeking a graduate certificate only, teachers and professionals interested in enhancing their knowledge of transnational cinema.
-The Graduate Certificate in Global Cinema Studies introduces students to advanced discussions, analyses, and theoretical perspectives in the discipline of World Cinema.
-Global Cinema Studies address the human experience from multi-ethnic and multi-cultural perspectives, and are particularly suited to the UH diverse student population and the enhancement of transcultural awareness.
+It is also open to post-baccalaureate students seeking a graduate certificate only and teachers and professionals interested in enhancing their knowledge of transnational cinema.
+The Graduate Certificate in Global Cinema Studies introduces students to advanced discussions, analyses and theoretical perspectives in the discipline of World Cinema.
+Global Cinema Studies address the human experience from multi-ethnic and multi-cultural perspectives, and is particularly suited to the diverse UH student population and the enhancement of transcultural awareness.
 The courses are open to all graduate students, either in World Cultures and Literatures or in other disciplines.
 The Certificate will increase their chances to securing a job in the growing national and transnational market for communication and entertainment which requires cultural flexibility and a certain degree of knowledge in visual culture extending beyond U.S. cinema.

-Students who have completed a B.A. degree, are already in a UH graduate degree program, and are interested in the Graduate Certificate in Global Cinema Studies must fill out the Graduate Certificate Application and submit the printed application to the Director of Graduate Studies, WCL, Department of Modern and Classical Languages, University of Houston, 3553 Cullen Boulevard, Room 612, Houston, TX 77204-3006 or via e-mail Dr. Carrera or Monica Ercolani.
+Students who have completed a B.A. degree, are already in a UH graduate degree program and are interested in the Graduate Certificate in Global Cinema Studies must fill out the Graduate Certificate Application and submit the printed application to the director of graduate studies, WCL, Department of Modern and Classical Languages, University of Houston, 3553 Cullen Boulevard, Room 612, Houston, TX 77204-3006 or via email Alessandro Carrera or Monica Ercolani.

 The Graduate Certificate in Global Cinema Studies requires nine hours in film courses.
-Students will take WCL 6356 (World Film and Film Theory) plus two other graduate courses in national and/or transnational cinema, Asian cinema, gender and cinema, or courses with a strong cinema component selected from among the courses offered at the Department of Modern and Classical Languages.
-Students enrolled in other Departments will take WCL 6356 plus at least one course selected from among the cinema courses listed below.
-The remaining three hours may be selected from among cinema courses offered in other departments, upon prior approval of the director of the Graduate Program in World Cultures & Literatures.
+Students will take WCL 6356 (World Film and Film Theory) plus two other graduate courses in national and/or transnational cinema, Asian cinema, gender and cinema or courses with a strong cinema component selected from among the courses offered at the department of modern and classical languages.
+Students enrolled in other departments will take WCL 6356 plus at least one course selected from among the cinema courses listed below.
+The remaining three hours may be selected from among cinema courses offered in other departments, upon prior approval of the director of the graduate program in world cultures and literatures.

 Required course (taught in English):